 Read more Notable cases

-Katrina has an established defence and prosecution practice both as junior alone and leading junior.
+Katrina has an established defence and prosecution practice.
+She regularly appears as lead counsel prosecuting multi-handed complex fraud trials.
 She has extensive experience in the conduct of trials involving serious crime which include novel and complex points of law and fact.

 She is specialised counsel with respect to graffiti cases as she has an understanding of the intricacies involved in unravelling the sub culture which is prevalent.